 Ultrasonic meters

-An ultrasonic meter sends a sonic ‘ping’ through the flowing gas and measures the speed with which the sound travels.
-It uses relatively modern, sophisticated and reliable technology with no moving parts and causes no obstructions in the gas stream.
+An ultrasonic meter sends a sonic ‘ping’ through the flowing gas and measures the speed of that sound.
+It uses sophisticated and reliable technology with no moving parts and causes no obstructions in the gas stream.
 Ultrasonic meters have now largely replaced orifice meters and turbine meters in New Zealand as the preferred means of measuring large gas flows at major stations.

+The standards recognised by First Gas as applying to ultrasonic meters are BS 1776 and AGA 9.
+(See section 4.3 below)

+Figure 4 shows two ultrasonic meters, each in a parallel meter stream.
+The pipeline above the meter streams allows the gas flow to be re-directed so that the meters can run in series, allowing a cross-check.